steveswinsburg/fhirbdd/README.md

-# 🔥 FhirBdd
+# 🔥 FHIRbdd

-FhirBdd is a Cucumber test generator for FHIR Implementation Guides, powered by Behaviour Driven Development (BDD).
+FHIRbdd is a Cucumber test generator for FHIR Implementation Guides, powered by Behaviour Driven Development (BDD).

 It takes your FHIR IG and turns it into ready-to-run, human-readable `.feature` files using Gherkin syntax.
 Designed for developers, testers, and standards authors who want to ensure conformance through clear, executable scenarios using a behaviour-driven testing approach.